Expand description

 objectstore_requests_total | Total admitted requests since startup |

-Scale on the highest utilization across all four resources:
+Scale on the highest utilization across all resources using irate() for

 triggers: